 Residents of Gunbarrel can look forward to a new corner library - the first step towards a full branch location.
 By bringing city and county neighborhoods together into a single district, a library district solves the decades-old problem of underfunding community amenities in this growing area.

-For all Boulder residents, a library district will provide funding to re-open and fully staff three unique spaces in the heart of Boulder.
+For all Boulder residents, ballot measure 6C will provide funding to re-open and fully staff three unique spaces in the heart of Boulder.
 The Carnegie Branch Library for Local History will receive repairs and additional archival space.
 The Main Library’s innovative BLDG 61 makerspace - currently only open 2 days per week - will be able to keep its tools in action and offer them to more users.
 And the 200-seat Canyon Theater will once again be available for free public use, expanding opportunities for community-driven arts and educational programming.